martingu11/qgis_plugin_tools/infrastructure/template/root/docs/development.md

 ##### Pulling
 There is no need to pull if you configure `--transifex-token` into your [release](../.github/workflows/release.yml) workflow (remember to use Github Secrets).
+Remember to uncomment the lrelease section as well.
 You can however pull manually to test the process.
 * Run `qgis-plugin-ci pull-translation --compile <your-transifex-token>`